 \section{Limit cycles}

-Consider a real planer 1-form $\omega=P(x,y)dy-Q(x,y)dx$ where $P$ and $Q$ are polynomials of degree less than or equal to $d$.
-Let the foliation $\mathcal{F}$ induced by the 1-form $\omega$. \begin{defi} A closed trajectory which is limit set of some trajectories of a real foliation $\mathcal{F}$ is called limit cycle. \end{defi} The \emph{Hilbert number}, which denotes by $H_d$, is the maximum possible number of limit cycles of a real foliation $\mathcal{F}(\omega)$.
+Consider a real planar 1-form $\omega=P(x,y)dy-Q(x,y)dx$ where $P$ and $Q$ are polynomials of degree less than or equal to $d$.
+Let $\mathcal{F}$ be the foliation induced by the 1-form $\omega$. \begin{defi} A closed trajectory which is a limit set of some trajectories of a real foliation $\mathcal{F}$ is called a limit cycle. \end{defi} The \emph{Hilbert number} $H_d$ is the maximum possible number of limit cycles of a real foliation $\mathcal{F}(\omega)$.
 It is still unsolved whether $H_d$ is finite, even for the simple case $d=2$.
 It is known that $H_d\geq k.d^2$ for some constant $k$, but in 1995, C.J Christopher and N.G.
-Lloyd found a strong lower bound $d^2log\ d$ for the Hilbert numbers, see \cite{3}.
+Lloyd found a strong lower bound $d^2log\ d$ for the Hilbert numbers, see \cite{4}.